 How Do States Determine Franchise Taxes?

-Corporations (and some partnerships) taxed under subchapter C of the internal Revenue Code, commonly referred to as “C Corps” are subject to the corporate franchise tax.
+Corporations (and some partnerships) taxed under subchapter C of the internal Revenue Code, commonly referred to as “C corps,” are subject to the corporate franchise tax.

-Entities Exempt from the Corporate Franchise Tax
+Entities Exempt From the Corporate Franchise Tax

 There are a number of entities that are exempt from corporate franchise tax.
-These include so called “pass through entities.”
-Pass through entities include most partnerships, limited liability corporations, and S Corps.
-The types of businesses pay tax on their individual tax returns, rather than on the business entity's income.
+These include so-called “pass-through entities.”
+Pass-through entities include most partnerships, limited liability corporations, and S corps.
+These types of businesses pay taxes through the individuals' tax returns, rather than on the business entity's income.
 These entities are subject to minimum fees, as discussed further below.

 Insurance companies are also exempt from corporate franchise taxes.
 Instead, insurers pay something referred to as a “premium tax.”

 Credit unions are also not taxed under corporate franchise taxes.
 Federal law protects federally chartered credit unions from this type of taxation.
-State laws also extend an exemption to state chartered credit unions, exempting them from corporate franchise taxes.
+State laws also extend an exemption to state-chartered credit unions, exempting them from corporate franchise taxes.

 Tax Base as Profits

 By way of example, consider federal depreciation rules.
-Generally federal depreciation rules are followed in states such as Minnesota, with the exception that bonus depreciation and expensing are subject to special rules in the state of Minnesota.
+Generally, federal depreciation rules are followed in states such as Minnesota, with the exception that bonus depreciation and expensing are subject to special rules in the state of Minnesota.
 Minnesota deviates from the federal rules in a few other ways.
 For example, it taxes some income the federal law considers exempt from taxes.
 This includes state bond interest and local bond interest.
-It also does not allow for percentage depletion in their tax structure.
+It also does not allow for percentage depletion in its tax structure.
 Minnesota applies a flat tax rate of 9.8 percent to Minnesota-based taxable income.

 All states use a formula apportionment considering the in-state percentage of one or more factors.
 Minnesota, for example, takes a multistate corporations' income and considers the proportion of sales made to buyers within the state of Minnesota.
-When there is a unitary business which operates through several corporations, such as a parent subsidiary combination, all the income for the business is combined.
+When there is a unitary business that operates through several corporations, such as a parent-subsidiary combination, all the income for the business is combined.
 This method is referred to as the combined reporting method.

-Various Tech Tax Credits Apply
+Various Tax Credits Apply

 - Research and development